siyusun02/ssc25-learn-by-reading-chinese/README.md

 ## Background

-I've been learning Chinese for a while now, and I'm currently at an early intermediate level.
+I have been learning Chinese for a while now, and I'm currently at an early intermediate level.
 One problem I kept running into is that I understand a lot more when listening than when reading — especially with longer texts like stories or books.

 I wanted to bridge that gap by reading Chinese novels, but it quickly became frustrating.
 Without pinyin or quick dictionary access, it's really hard to figure out how unfamiliar characters are pronounced — and in Chinese, pronunciation is often the key to recognizing meaning.